viviandotdev/ObsidianVault/+ Encounters/Sources/China’s World View - by David Daokui Li  Derek Sivers.md

 > **China is the only major country that has not engaged in any warfare in the past four decades**

+America has painted China as a country that needs to stopped.
+They are spying from us and

 > To avoid nepotism, in Chinese politics, a city’s leader is usually not from the area.
 This has been the practice for thousands of years

 > Corruption was an effective means for getting around cumbersome bureaucracy.
 > Fighting corruption has been Xi Jinping’s signature move

+What strategies does Xi Jinping use to right corruption?

 > Chinese regulations appear extremely complicated on paper - making it look almost impossible to do business in China - and yet deals are finalized rather quickly